tmgthb/Autonomous-Agents/README.md

 [Causal-aware Large Language Models: Enhancing Decision-Making Through Learning, Adapting and Acting](http://arxiv.org/abs/2505.24710v1)

-- Causal-aware LLMs: introduces a framework integrating structural causal models (SCMs) into large language models (LLMs) for decision-making, utilizing Main Env, LLM, Causal Matrix, Local Causal Graph, Agent, Valid Env, Causal Intervention, Observations, Action, Extra Reward, and Goal components within a learning-adapting-acting paradigm.
+- Causal-aware LLMs: introduces a framework integrating structural causal models (SCMs) into LLMs for decision-making, utilizing Main Env, LLM, Causal Matrix, Local Causal Graph, Agent, Valid Env, Causal Intervention, Observations, Action, Extra Reward, and Goal components within a learning-adapting-acting paradigm.
 - The framework iteratively learns causal knowledge from the Main Env using the LLM, refines it through Causal Intervention in a Valid Env, and uses the learned knowledge (Causal Matrix, Local Causal Graph) to guide the Agent's actions and Goal generation.
 - This approach enhances the LLM's environmental understanding and the Agent's policy learning through structured causal reasoning and adaptive knowledge updates based on environmental feedback and Extra Reward signals.